codatio/codat-docs/docs/lending/guides/loan-writeback/record-general-loan.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The loan writeback process is the same for both general lending and invoice finance.
+The loan writeback process is the same for general lending and invoice finance.
 The key distinction lies in the repayment method: general lending usually involves recurring payments, while invoice finance is repaid when the SMB’s customer pays the invoice.

-Since the underlying process is the same, we will focus on general lending and also provide additional details on how to further automate the process for invoice financiers.
+On this page, we focus on general lending and provide additional details on automating the process for invoice finance providers.

+## Record repayment

-To reflect that programmatically, perform these steps every time a repayment is made:
+To reflect loan repayments programmatically, perform these steps every time a repayment is made:

 1. [Create a transfer](/lending/guides/loan-writeback/record-general-loan#create-transfer) from the borrower's bank account to the lender's for each repayment.